Wildcat Wire July 22, 2014

 Official Communication for the Family: Not that the Wildcat Wire isn’t official, but sometimes parents, guardians and grandparents are just not convinced that a six-foot tall cat named Willy can provide all the important information about what is going on at NMU.
-To fill that need, President Haynes also writes his own newsletter called the NMU Parent Partnership.
+To fill that need, President Erickson, as those who have gone before him, writes his own newsletter called the NMU Parent Partnership.
 This is a great source of information for those who want to know about the many aspects of our university.
 The Parent Partnership returns from its summer hiatus and resumes publication shortly.
-Share the link with those in your household that would like to be in touch with NMU while you are here. www.nmu.edu/partnership .
+Share the link with those in your household that would like to be in touch with NMU while you are here.

 Transcript Reminder: This is your friendly reminder to visit the records office at your most recent school now that your semester is over.
 You must have a “final official” transcript sent to the NMU admissions office.
 This final transcript will complete your application file and will enable us to verify your eligibility for any additional scholarships.

 InMarquette Mobile App: So, you have learned all you can about NMU in preparation for the fall semester, but what do you know about the city of Marquette?
 Do you know where Founders Landing is or, better yet, what it is?
 Have you ever heard of Mount Marquette?
 (Hint: Not the ski hill – that is Marquette Mountain.)
 The InMarquette mobile app is a GPS-enabled tour guide of Marquette, which was developed by two NMU alums.
-Content includes museums, restaurants, night spots and local attractions.
+Content includes museums, restaurants, night spots, local attractions, and emergency contact numbers.
 Check out the city's mobile app and website for additional information about your second hometown.

 Money Matters: Make sure to check out our online payment system.
 This system, along with our payment plans, offers you and your parents options for paying tuition and fees and housing charges.
 The "easy pay plan" allows you to spread payments over the course of the two semesters.
 The "deferral payment plan" is designed for students who are expecting, but have not yet finalized, financial aid awards or other tuition payment methods by the tuition due date.
 The e-bill system will streamline the entire process and allow you to view and make payments to your accounts online.
 More detailed information on these programs will be sent as tuition and fees deadlines near, but you can familiarize yourself with these options by visiting www.nmu.edu/paymentplans.
-The NMU Board of Trustees is expected to set tuition rates for the 2013-14 school year at their meeting on Friday.
 Please visit www.nmu.edu/tuition for more information.